movementlabsxyz/MIP/MIP/mip-54/README.md

 At the start of the "Specification" section of the MIP, the author MUST include the following markdown snippet:

 ```
-We acknowledge and apply the conventions of [MIP-N: Conventions for Proposing Progressive L2 Models](link/to/this/mip).
+We acknowledge and apply the conventions of [MIP-54: Conventions for Proposing Progressive L2 Models](link/to/this/mip).
 ```

 ### Summary Table